argoproj/argo-cd/README.md

 Find us on the [#gitops channel](https://kubernetes.slack.com/messages/gitops) on Kubernetes Slack (get an [invite here](https://kubernetes.slack.com/)).

+### Meetings

+The developer team meets regularly, every 1st and 3rd Tuesday of the month, [16:00 UTC](http://time.unitarium.com/utc/16).
+Instructions, agenda and minutes can be found in [the meeting doc](https://docs.google.com/document/d/17AEZgv6yVuD4HS7_oNPiMKmS7Q6vjkhk6jH0YCELpRk/edit#).

+We look forward to seeing you at our meetings and hearing about your feedback and ideas there!

 ### Contributing to the effort

 At this stage we are interested in feedback, use-cases and help on the GitOps Engine.